-Chocolate ganache is a combination of chocolate and double cream that is simple to make, yet is one of the richest and most gratifying of treats to eat.
-It is the basis for chocolate truffles of all colours, and also makes the very best cake frosting, filling or icing imaginable.
+Chocolate ganache is a combination of chocolate and double cream.
+It's simple to make, yet one of the richest and most gratifying treats to eat.
+It's the base for chocolate truffles of all colours, and also makes the very best cake frosting, filling or icing.
 When cool, ganache frosting develops an outer crust over a velvety centre.
 Little is better.

 Make it all year round.

 Dark chocolate with a high cocoa-solids ratio gives rich and luxurious results.
 Milk chocolate and white chocolate versions will be correspondingly blander and sweeter.
 Alternating either of the latter with dark chocolate ganache, or with one another, opens up endless possibilities...

 Basically, make it and eat it.
 The high fat content of both cream and chocolate means ganache, including truffles, will stay vibrant and fresh for a week or more if kept cool.
 It will slowly lose shine if kept in a warm atmosphere and the cream content can develop a cheesy taste, a sure warning that you have left it too long.
 A week or so in the fridge is fine in an airtight container.
 It will set in the fridge, which means it will be harder to smooth or spread, but good for rolling into truffles.

 Watch our video guide on how to make the perfect chocolate ganache